POPCORNBOOM/EZHolodotNet/README_EN.md

 **EZHolodotNet** is a .NET-based tool that quickly generates holographic scratch (etch) strokes from 2D images/depth maps and provides 3D previews.
 It supports automatic sampling, manual refinement, multiple post-processing options, and export functions.
 It includes tools for sampling adjustment, de-duplication, density visualization, and cubic Bézier-based SVG export.

+> Good News!
+7 Languages is supported for v1.6.1!

 ---

 ## 1. Configuration & Sampling